 Maintenance and Sustainment

-Driving down costs in areas like transportation, upkeep and storage
+Driving down supply support costs in areas like transportation, upkeep and storage

-Lockheed Martin-led LCS team has been building the foundation to sustainment efforts to performance-based environment.
+Lockheed Martin-led LCS team has been building the foundation to sustainment efforts in a performance-based environment.
 We selected the most qualified, cost-effective suppliers to address inventory and spares management and obsolescence.

 Worldwide maintenance support